Do Somethin': Development and release

 The music video for "Do Somethin'" was filmed in December 2004 in Los Angeles, California.
-It was co-directed by Spears and Billie Woodruff, who previously worked with her in "Born to Make You Happy" and in "Overprotected".
+It was co-directed by Spears and Bille Woodruff, who previously worked with her in "Born to Make You Happy", "Overprotected", as well as the Fantasy commercial.
 Spears described the shoot as "hectic", adding it was filmed "in a record-breaking five hours".
 She also commented about co-directing with Woodruff, saying that "he had no ego whatsoever, and the whole process was just so much fun".
 Spears is credited as "Mona Lisa" in the video, as she said "I kinda think she's like my alter ego whenever I feel like being mean or possibly like bustin' people around to get stuff right ...
 It's kinda easier to be called 'Mona Lisa' instead of Britney".
 The video was also choreographed and styled entirely by Spears, with clothing from Juicy Couture.
 Spears ultimately added that working behind the camera inspired her to become a director in the future, explaining, "After doing about 20 videos, it gets kind of boring playing the same role.
 I feel like being behind the camera is sometimes more satisfying than being in front of it".